 Honey Do Beekeeping Checklist for March

-March is the trickiest month, as temperatures can fluctuate greatly, and there is not yet forage for the bees.
-We often have colonies survive this far and perish in early spring.
-There are a few causes for this phenomenon, and only so much you can do to prevent it.
-March is all about monitoring, feeding, cleaning and hoping for the best.
-If they make it through March, they are probably in the clear.
+March is a tricky month.
+Temperatures can fluctuate greatly, and there’s not much for your bees to forage.
+Colonies often survive this far and die in early spring.
+There are a few causes for this, and only so much you can do to prevent it.
+March is all about monitoring, feeding, cleaning, and hoping for the best.
+If they make it through March, they’re probably in the clear.

-- If you have multiple hives and some did not survive the winter, relocate the honey from the deceased hives into the live hives.
-This practice is called load-balancing.
+- Begin feeding a 1:1 ratio of water to sugar, and monitor your bees closely.
+If you have multiple colonies and some didn’t survive, relocate the honey from the deceased colonies into the live ones.
+This is called load-balancing

-- If your hive has not survived, perform a post-mortem.
-Carefully look over the hive and try to discern why they died.
-If there is no longer any honey in the hive, they likely died from starvation.
-If the cluster perished near the edge of the walls, they could have died of exposure.
+- If your colony didn’t survive, perform a post-mortem.
+Carefully look over the colony and try to find out why they died.
+If there’s no honey in the hive, the bees likely starved.
+If the cluster died near the edge of the walls, it might have been from exposure.
 If you see evidence that mice infiltrated the hive, that could be the cause.
-The cause is not always clear, but looking through the hive offers insight.
-We have videos in the Members area that deal with these issues.
+The cause is not always clear, but inspecting the hive offers insight.
+We have videos in Beepods Lab that deal with these issues

-- Clean out the hive to prepare for new bees, but leave your mouse guards in place as the mice may still be looking for shelter and food.
-Cleaning means removing the dead bodies, which can be easily accomplished by carefully removing the vent system on the bottom and letting the bodies fall to the ground.
+- Clean out the hive to prepare for new bees, but leave your mouse guards in place as mice may still be looking for shelter and food.
+Cleaning means removing the dead bodies, which you can do by carefully removing the vent system on the bottom and letting the bodies fall to the ground

-- If your hive survived, do your best to clean out dead bodies and assess usable comb for next year.
-Remove any comb that is damaged and save it for future wax rendering.
+- If your colony survived, do your best to clean out dead bodies and assess usable comb for the upcoming season.
+Remove any comb that’s damaged and save it for future wax rendering